christinasc/thephage.org/README.md

 This repository contains custom shortcodes for the <a href="http://thephage.org/camp-directory-2/"> directory </a>
-and <a href="http://thephage.org/some-interesting-lists/"> interesting lists </a> pages on http://thephage.org wordpress site The shortcodes.php file lives in the wp-includes directory.
+and <a href="http://thephage.org/some-interesting-lists/"> interesting lists </a> pages on http://thephage.org wordpress site The shortcodes.php file lives in the wp-includes directory (access this via cpanel).
 Feel free to edit and refine.

 <b>Shortcode Tutorials: </b>
 <ul>